robertorcosta/azure-docs.pt-br/articles/cognitive-services/personalizer/python-quickstart-commandline-feedback-loop.md

 ## <a name="change-the-model-update-frequency"></a>Alterar a frequência de atualização do modelo

-No portal do Azure, no recurso do Personalizador na página **Configuração**, altere a **Frequência de atualização do modelo** para 10 segundos.
+No portal do Azure, no recurso do Personalizador na página **Configuração**, altere a **Frequência de atualização de modelo** para 10 segundos.
 Isso treinará o serviço rapidamente, permitindo que você veja como a ação superior é alterada a cada iteração.

 ![Alterar a frequência de atualização do modelo](./media/settings/configure-model-update-frequency-settings.png)